 By stimulating testosterone release, you can increase your metabolism via increased muscle repair and development.
 This will help you to burn more fat.

 Weight lifting is a great way to stimulate testosterone release.
-In fact, Olivia’s PT recommends that the best exercises to stimulate testosterone release is through big compound weight lifting exercises.
+In fact, Olivia’s PT recommends that the best exercises to stimulate testosterone release are big compound weight-lifting exercises.

 Human Growth Hormone Builds Muscle And Burns Fat!
 (Yes Please!)

 Human growth hormone is another hormone involved in muscle repair and maintenance.
 Again, it is also found naturally in both males and females.
 Like testosterone, growth hormone is also released after weight lifting.

 Not only does growth hormone facilitate muscle development, but studies have found that it also affects fat mobilisation.
 More specifically, growth hormone is associated with the breakdown of the triglycerides found in fatty tissue.